 As you may well know, Beagles need a lot of exercise.
 Because these dogs are not the most intelligent of breeds, exercise is always going to be the best form of stimulation for them.

-If your dog isn’t getting much exercise beyond a run around in your backyard, then chances are that they may eat their poop just to feel alive.
+If your dog isn’t getting much exercise beyond a run-around in your backyard, then the chances are that they may eat their poop just to feel alive.
 Well, OK.
 Not feel alive, but they just want something to keep them entertained.

 Lack of Attention